DataDog/integrations-core/cockroachdb/README.md

 ### Configuration

-1. Edit the `cockroachdb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your cockroachdb performance data.
+1. Edit the `cockroachdb.d/conf.yaml` file, in the `conf.d/` folder [at the root of your Agent's configuration directory][8] to start collecting your cockroachdb performance data.
    See the [sample cockroachdb.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4]